Arrival at Aschaffenburg

 Premium barge IRIS

 One of the best: our premium barge IRIS, sailing since 2005.
 Cabins and bathrooms refurbished in 2020.
-Fully air-conditioned, lovely front sundeck, lounge and dining-area and self-service Bar.
+Fully air-conditioned.
+Cabins with usb outlets, double bed or separate beds on demand. lovely front sundeck, lounge and dining-area and self-service Bar.
 Delicious 3 course dinners and packed lunches.
 A drink at dinner, lots of options at Breakfast.

 Included: on the IRIS